-Many of my clients reached out to lose weight in order to have the energy & vitality to keep up with their children.
-I actually have a lot of badass clients who are putting in WORK right now to give their children (or future children) a better future.
+Many of our clients reached out to lose weight in order to have the energy & vitality to keep up with their children.
+We actually have a lot of badass clients who are putting in WORK right now to give their children (or future children) a better future.
 It really is never too late!

 Before working with us, our clients have tried every diet and spent years hating their bodies but recognized that part of their diet culture & weight loss journey was because of their mother’s or grandmother’s influence.

 Our clients are more interested in leading by example now and do not want to pass along the same unhealthy relationship with food to their children while they embark on another nutrition journey.

 If you’re looking for a way to lead by example for your children and set them up for a lifetime of healthy habits, look no further than improving an unhealthy relationship with food.
 Our clients have seen incredible results by making small changes that add up over time, and we know you can too.